 Herman Miller and Vitra Eames chairs are both authentic.
 That being said, there are some design differences.

-Herman Miller were the original manufacturers of the chair.
-However, with a growing demand for the Eames chair overseas, Miller were faced with a decision.
+Herman Miller was the original manufacturer of the chair.
+However, with a growing demand for the Eames chair overseas, Miller was faced with a decision.
 Should they extend their business overseas, or, authorize a select number of overseas companies to manufacture and distribute the chair instead?
 They chose the latter.

 It’s actually very easy to tell the two styles apart.
 Just as you’d expect, Herman Miller’s version of the chair is ever so slightly closer to the original 1956 design.
 You can easily spot the difference by looking at the base.